brutifus/brutifus/docs/source/installation.rst

 The most recent release of brutifus is also available for download from its `Github repository <https://github.com/fpavogt/fcmaker/releases/latest/>`_.
-Interested users can fork the brutifus repository if they want to get access to the latest updates not yet released. *Push requests* for bug fixes and new features are welcome and will be examined in detail.
+Interested users can fork the ``develop`` branch of the brutifus repository if they want to get access to the latest updates not yet released. *Push requests* for bug fixes and new features are welcome and will be examined in detail.

 Requirements